voioo/iac-pulumi-seminar/pages/section-3.md

 <!--
 # Speaker Notes

-Key points to emphasize:
-- Real infrastructure example
-- Explain the basic Azure resources
+Setup:
+- Common real-world scenario
 - Multiple configuration levels
 - Resource dependencies

+Key Points:
+- Configuration complexity
+- Resource relationships
-- Default values and conventions
+- Default handling

-Questions to ask:
+- Explain the basic Azure resources

+Questions/Engagement:
-- "What might be challenging about maintaining this?"
+- "What might be hard to maintain?"
-- "How would you handle multiple similar deployments?"
+- "How would you handle changes?"
-- "What if you need to change all CPU values?"

-Engagement strategy:
-1. Walk through each section
-2. Point out nested configuration
-3. Highlight dependency management
+Next:
+- See same in Pulumi
 -->

 ---